JaysonBucket/ChatLotse/README.md

 - to make interaction more engaging the agent also thows a random historic event that happened on the current day

 ## Remarks
+- sources currently only available in German - but feel free to translate - also possible to ask the agent to please change to your preferred language and it does so
 - as the instructions are simple - feel free to adapt as needed to meet your orgs needs (best: use simple mathematical actions for this to make sure it works properly)
 - as you are going to set up a solely web grounded, declarative only agent it should work free of charge even without M365 Copilot license (no guarantees, see complementary links below)
 - the agent solely uses already available M365 Copilot Chat functionality - nothing added - nothing worked through